-The decision to exclude a child is only made by the Executive Headteacher and/or The Head of School after careful consultation with the Chair of Governors.
+The decision to exclude a child is only made by the Executive Headteacher and/or The Head of School after careful consultation with the Chair of the Board of Directors.
 Croydon's Principal Exclusions Officer is also consulted and advised of the exclusion.